-- if the deceased worker leaves one or more dependant and the death results from a workplace injury, a lump sum benefit of $798,100; and
+- If the deceased worker leaves one or more dependants and the death results from a workplace injury, a lump sum benefit of $798,100.

 The insurer may also require evidence of the level of dependency the claimant and his or her family had on the worker.
 Documents used to support this include taxation returns, child support letters, bank statements, etc.

-Each case is different, and the extent of information required will depend on the individual circumstances.
+Each case is different, and the extent of the information required will depend on the individual circumstances.

-Making a claim for death benefits can be extremely difficult after losing a family member and, at the time, is often the furthest thing from one’s mind.
+Making a workers compensation claim for death benefits can be extremely difficult after losing a family member and, at the time, is often the furthest thing from one’s mind.

-Statutory time limits however apply, and it is important to seek legal advice early to ensure your rights are protected and that maximum benefits can be obtained to assist you and your family.
+Statutory time limits however apply, and it’s important to seek legal advice early to ensure your rights are protected and that maximum benefits can be obtained to assist you and your family.